 4. Get honest about exercise:

-Both intense daily exercise or body stagnation can throw hormones off.
-Find balance with your movement routine with a variety of exercises.
+Both intense daily exercise and body stagnation can throw hormones off.
+Find balance in your movement routine with a variety of exercises.
 This will also make movement fun!

 5. Don’t go it alone:

 Women are hard-wired for community, support, and leaning on one another.
 Evaluate your community; do you feel supported?
 Where do you need to ask for help?